TDG-Platform/docs/AOP Strip Processor_V2Post.md

 **OPTIONAL SETTINGS: Default = True or Auto**

 **_The Default setting will run the process or automatically determine the proper value to run the process.
-It is recommended to use ACOMP for the best image quality._**
+It is recommended to use ACOMP for the best image quality, therefore the Default ='True'.
+The one exception is WV01, where ACOMP should be set to 'False'.
+ACOMP for WV01 requires custom processing by out Team.
+Please contact us for assitance.  _**

+Example aoptask for WV01:

+	aoptask = gbdx.Task("AOP_Strip_Processor", data=data, enable_acomp=False, enable_pansharpen=False, enable_dra=False)

 * Enable/disable AComp.
 Choices are 'true' or 'false'.
     * Default = ‘true’